AldrianSL/Bellabeat-Fitness-Case-Study_Google-Data-Analytics/README.md

 Our next step is making sure the data is stored appropriately and prepared for analysis.
 After downloading all 12 zip files and unzipping them, I housed the files in a folder on my desktop.
 I also created subfolders for the .CSV filesso that I have a copy of the original data.
 Then, I launched import it to pgAdmin 4 (Postgre SQL GUI).
 For each .CSV file, I did the following:

 ● Changed format of started_at and ended_at columns

+● Changed format of started_at and ended_at columns